How to Know When to Replace Your Patio Doors in Ketchum

 Door is Difficult to Open or Stuck

 Bad weather—rain, snow or even a lot of sun—can distort your door frame.
 This can make your patio door malfunction.

 Sliding Glass Doors

 Sliding glass doors open along a horizontal track.

-When they won’t slide, the rollers could be broken.
-Or the door might not be aligned with the track.
+When they won’t slide, the rollers could be to blame.
+Or the door might not be lined up with the track.

 A professional should inspect your sliding door if it scrapes while sliding.